 such nonsense and contend that the colder water will boil before the

-water, and ultimately pass it up.
+water, ultimately passing it up.

 Equipment: This experiment will require a

-pot, a heat source (Stove), a measuring cup, stopwatch, a cooling source
+pot, a heat source (stove), a measuring cup, stopwatch, a cooling source

 (fridge), pen and paper, source to get hot and cold water, tea bag and coffee